agentm/project-m36/docs/reaching_out_of_the_tarpit.markdown

 ## Project:M36 In Practice

 Values which Project:M36 can store are typed by the powerful functional programming language Haskell.
 Any Haskell data value can become a database value by implementing a simple typeclass.
-Thus, it provides a native and seamless interface between Haskell and the relational algebra engine.
+Thus, Project:M36 provides a native and seamless interface between Haskell and the relational algebra engine.

 Project:M36 does not, however, implement a completely new programming language for functional-relational programming, as suggested in the paper.
 The benefits of a fully-restricted programming language are described in the paper and this feature may be implemented in the future.